oceans aware: inform, inspire, involve

 The European JPI-Oceans joint project ‘Ecological Aspects of Deep-Sea Mining’, also known as MiningImpact, is run by the GEOMAR Helmholtz Centre for Ocean Research Kiel with 29 other marine science, research and educational institutions from 9 European nations and the ISA.
 The project is split into three phases:

-• The first phase, which ran from 2015 to 2017, investigated small-scale disturbances of the seafloor, aiming to assess the recovery of the DISCOL experimental area in the Peru Basin in terms of the ecosystem status, and the biogeochemical situation of the area by comparing disturbed with adjacent undisturbed sites.
+Phase 1 ran from 2015 to 2017 and investigated small-scale disturbances of the seafloor, aiming to assess the recovery of the DISCOL experimental area in the Peru Basin in terms of the ecosystem status, and the biogeochemical situation of the area by comparing disturbed with adjacent undisturbed sites.

-• The second phase, running from 2018 to 2022, is a comprehensive monitoring program devoted to the industrial test of the prototype nodule collector system of the Belgian contractor DEME-GSR.
-The test harvests nodules from the seabed in the Belgian and German contract areas of the Clarion Clipperton Zone and collects independent scientific information on the environmental impacts of this operation.
-The primary focus is on constraining and quantifying the temporal dynamics and characteristics of the suspended sediment plume, the spatial footprint of the deposited sediment blanket, and the induced effects on the abyssal ecosystem.
-The fifth expedition is now collecting the first data set on impacts on the deep-sea environment one and a half years after the test.
+Phase 2 ran from 2018 to 2022, and was devoted to the industrial test of the prototype nodule collector system of the Belgian contractor DEME-GSR.
+The test harvested nodules from the seabed in the Belgian and German contract areas of the Clarion Clipperton Zone and collected independent scientific information on the environmental impacts of the operation.
+The focus was on quantifying the temporal dynamics and characteristics of the suspended sediment plume, the spatial footprint of the deposited sediment blanket, and the induced effects on the abyssal ecosystem.

 Calls for a moratorium

-As the ISA pushes forward with its drafting of a mining code, calls for a moratorium on seabed mining are getting louder.
-The deep sea is still very much an area of the unknown but we do at least now know that it is teeming with life, in hydrothermal vent ecosystems more than 500 species have been identified, including tubeworms, mussels, crabs, squat lobsters, limpets, scaleworms, zoarcid fish and octopuses.
-It is becoming clear that each area, whether a submarine mountain or abyssal plain, maintains an ecosystem with species endemic to that particular area.
-It is not safe to work on the premise that if an area of the seabed is allocated to a mining project, any species destroyed there will still thrive elsewhere.
+As the ISA pushes forward with the mining code, calls for a moratorium on seabed mining are getting louder.
+The deep sea is still very much an area of the unknown but we do at least now know that it is teeming with life.
+It is becoming clear that each area, whether a submarine mountain or abyssal plain, maintains an ecosystem with species endemic to that particular area and that it is not safe to work on the premise that if an area of the seabed is allocated to a mining project, any species destroyed there will still thrive elsewhere.
 Life forms destroyed may well be endemic and mining may destroy species before they are even identified.
 In order to evaluate the impact of seabed mining, supporters of a moratorium call for further research into deep seabed ecosystems.
 Indeed, experts are arguing that the obligations to protect the marine environment laid down in Part XII of UNCLOS should override any destructive extractive activities and that it is therefore our duty to pause seabed mining until the correct environmental protective strategies can be put in place.

 dive in deeper